- Learning to Play the Piano: Using Both Hands Independently

 - Learning to Play the Piano: Reading and Playing at the Same Time

 - Learning to Play the Piano: How to Position Your Body

 - How Long Does it Take to Learn to Play the Piano?

 - Learning to Play the Piano as a Child

 - Playing the Piano with YouTube Videos!

 Along with the guitar, the piano is one of the world’s most recognizable instruments.
 There are so many people that want to learn how to play it.
 Learning how to play the piano can take a lot of time.

 It’s a demanding activity.
 Unfortunately, there isn’t a magic way to learn the piano by snapping your fingers.
 You need to practice whenever you can and put the time and effort in.

-Over the course of this article you’ll find out some important information about learning to play the piano (choosing your style, the right tutor, the basics, getting piano lessons, etc.).
+Over the course of this article you’ll find out some important information about learning to play the piano (choosing your style, the right tutor, the basics, getting piano lessons near me, etc.).
 When you start learning to play the piano, you’ll quickly come up against a number of challenges such as playing with both hands, for example.

 You’ll see that it’s not as easy as it looks and overcoming this challenge is the first thing you’ll spend most of your time doing.